You-Predict/Training-the-model/README.md

 1- In the first case we use the LSTM model to trainig the data
 <p>We train the model using the app name and description only </p>
 <p> The first step we do, Cleaning the text.
 Back to the Data Preprocessing section</p>
+<p> Text data has to be integer encoded before feeding it into the LSTM model.
+This can be easily achieved by using basic tools from the Keras library with only a few lines of code.
+Ttext should be tokenized by fitting Tokenizer class on the data set.
+As you can see I use “lower = True” argument to convert the text into lowercase to ensure consistency of the data.
+Afterwards, we should map our list of words (tokens) to a list of unique integers for each unique word using texts_to_sequences class.</p>
+<p>As an example, below you can see how the original reviews turn into a sequence of integers after applying prepocessing, tokenize and
+texts_to_sequences.